How to get the biggest returns from your hotel bookings

 The Sheraton Mirage is ranked #18 out of 43 hotels in Port Douglas on TripAdvisor, while not very impressive ranking wise, the property still received 4 stars from most reviewers.

-I was keen to use Starpoints for a 5 night stay – as Starwood offers the 5th night free on points redemptions, cutting the total redemption cost by 20%.
-We booked two Lagoon view rooms which were confirmed as connecting rooms on arrival.
+I was keen to use Starpoints for a five-night stay – as Starwood (and now Marriott) offers the fifth night free on points redemptions, cutting the total redemption cost by 20%.
+We booked two Lagoon View Rooms which were confirmed as connecting rooms on arrival.

 The Lagoon Room with King Bed

 The rooms in the Sheraton Mirage have been refurbished nicely with plenty of open space, a hard wood floor (ideal for handling sandy feet, but a bit doesn’t help with echoes), and shuttered windows.

 I found the shuttered windows to be ineffective at blocking out light at night, which was primarily from building lights around the property.

 The connecting corridor between the two rooms was good for use as part of a family stay.

 Both my daughters enjoyed their pretty massive double beds (massive for a 3 and 6 year old, anyway).